NickWilkinson37/voxseg/README.md

 - A DataFrame containing model generated endpoints, indicating the starts and ends of discovered speech utterances.
 - A confusion matrix of speech vs non-speech, with the following values: TPR 0.935, FPR 0.137, FNR 0.065, FPR 0.863

-*The order in which these outputs apear may vary.
+*The order in which these outputs appear may vary.

 ## Usage
 The package may be used in a number of ways: